lawrie/blackicemx_nmigen_examples/README.md

 It needs a Digilent 8-LED Pmod.

 flash_util.py is the start of a utility for writing binary files to flash memory, and reading back flash memory to a file.

-### textlcd

-This is a start of an example to drive a Hitachi HD44780 2-line text LCD.

 ### spi